NeginS98/Precipitation-Induced-Infiltration-Using-Machine-Learning-and-Uncertainty-Framework/Readme.txt

 * In my original coding notebook, part of modeling was a bit different from what I uploaded in here as the process was almost the same.

+* Data will not be available for everyone, permission from relevant organizations and responsible individuals is required for further usage.